Colorado Month-to-Month Lease Agreement

 Required Notice To End a Month-to-Month Rental in Colorado

-Colorado allows termination of a month-to-month lease with at least 21 days of advance notice.
-In general, any reason that isn’t landlord retaliation is a legal and valid grounds for ending a month-to-month lease.
+Colorado lets either party end a month-to-month lease with at least 21 days of advance notice.
+In general, it’s valid to end a month-to-month lease for any reason that isn’t landlord retaliation.

 Required Notice To Raise the Rent on a Colorado Month-to-Month Lease

-Colorado requires that notice for a rental increase be delivered in writing, at least 60 days in advance.
+Colorado requires written notice for a rental increase, at least 60 days in advance.

 Eviction in Colorado Month-to-Month Rentals

-Colorado tenants may face eviction for violating a month-to-month lease or remaining on the property after the notice period allowed by a valid termination.
-Evictions in Colorado typically take two to four weeks.
+Colorado tenants may get evicted if they violate lease terms or stay on the property after the notice period allowed by a valid termination.
+Evictions in Colorado typically take five to eight weeks.

 For more information on the eviction process in Colorado, click here.